jeffwilliams/basejump/README.md

   * The normal mode form of the commands don't support a column suffix after the line
   * The visual mode form of the commands doesn't support the line number suffix of the path, only the file path itself
   * The "new window" form of the commands always opens a new window, even if one already exists for the file

+# Installation

+Install using [https://github.com/junegunn/vim-plug](vim-plug).
+Add the following to your plug section:

+    Plug 'jeffwilliams/basejump'